letv1nnn/Web-Server/README.md

 (Not completed yet)

 ## *Drscription*
 This project is a asynchronous and multithreaded web server that I built from scratch.
+I've also implemented service with the same functionality using Axum & Tokio.

 I deployed it on an old laptop, effectively turning it into my own self-hosted server.
 Now I have a working, home-built web server running locally.

 ## *Current state*
 This server uses Tokio’s asynchronous, multithreaded runtime to handle incoming TCP connections concurrently without blocking threads.
 Each client connection is processed in its own async task, using non-blocking I/O to read HTTP requests and serve static files from disk efficiently.
 I've also set up the build system for this project using Cargo and shell scripts.